armory/docs/content/en/docs/installation/armory-operator/operator-config.md

 ---
-title: Armory Operator Configuration
+title: Operator Configuration
-weight: 2
+weight: 3
 description: >
   This guide describes the fields in `SpinnakerService` CRD that you need to deploy Armory Enterprise for Spinnaker on Kubernetes.
 ---